 • Gradually increase the height of your palm

 The old knee to chest stretch is actually an effective beginner’s exercise for Muay Thai fighters to warm up as well.

 Bring your knee towards your chest while standing first.
 Now hug your shin lightly and keep the leg held close to your chest.
 Try to raise your toes on the balancing leg and once you manage to get it right, hold for few seconds before moving on to the other leg.

 Should We Stretch our Muscles Post Workout?

-Here is a part which so many new gym joiners get wrong, so let’s understand the difference between correct post-workout stretches and incorrect post-workout stretches first.
-There is just one very important rule here, and it has nothing to do with the actual stretching exercises themselves.
-If your muscles are pumped, tight and tense after a workout, you need to give your body some time to let go of the accumulated blood in the swollen muscles.
-If you are feeling pumped after a solid resistance training session and decide to go for a stretch right after, a painful injury is just around the corner!
+There is one very important rule here, and it has nothing to do with the actual stretching exercises themselves.
+If your muscles are pumped, tight and tense after a workout, you need to give your body some time to let go of the accumulated blood in the muscles.
+If you are feeling pumped after a solid resistance training session and decide to go for a stretch right after, it could result in a painful injury!

 Many don’t realise that even wrong or excess stretching can cause an injury!
 It’s important to follow the pre/post-workout stretches delivered by the trainer in each class.